Review: The Fearless Organization

 After the introduction, the book is divided into three parts.

 Psychological safety is present when colleagues trust and respect each other and feel able — even obligated — to be candid.

 In the first part Edmondson introduces the concept.
 She explains what psychological safety is and how it differs from other concepts.
 She discusses that psychological safety is not a different word for trust and not a personality trait.
 It’s a group phenomenon, she explains.
 Furthermore, she gives a solid overview about research on that topic.
 She calls the overview about the research “the paper trail”.

 In the second part, she takes a look at some real world cases.
 She presents cases of several companies.
 Cases, where psychological safety or the absence of it shaped business outcomes.
 The case studies include companies such as Pixar Animation and Volkswagen, to name a few.
 She explains that psychological safety played a role in the famous Dieselgate.
 For Pixar, she points out how psychological safety contributes to their success.

-The book by Amy Edmondson helps to understand why psychological safety is important.
-It helps to understand how psychological safety contributes to success or failure.
+The book by Amy Edmondson helps to understand why psychological safety is essential.
+It helps to know how psychological safety contributes to success or failure.
 She makes clear that psychological safety is not a perk for employees.
-It’s a necessity for organizations that want to strive.
+It’s a necessity for organizations that want to thrive.

-It’s written in an easy to read, easy to digest form.
-Yet it makes the case for psychological safety in a solid way.
+It’s written in an easy-to-read, easy-to-digest form.
+Yet, it makes a case for psychological safety in a tangible way.
 She goes the extra mile to underpin her writing with references to other sources.
 In fact, I haven’t read many books with so many footnotes.